 All great projects start with a plan, and that we had.
-We were supplied with pretty detailed layout and design of what the finished product was to be.
+We were supplied with pretty detailed layout and design of what the finished custom van conversion was to be.

 We start out by thoroughly insulating the interior with a combination of Lizard Skin Ceramic and Lizard Skin Sound Control spray-in insulation along with 1.5" thick rigid foam sheet insulation.
 The van is dead quiet and maintains temperature quit well.

 Wall and ceiling panels were constructed out of 1/4" birch plywood and covered with spec'd materials.
 Framing of the bathroom/shower taking place.
-All framing and structures were fabbed with aluminum to help keep down weight and maintain strength.
+All framing and structures of the Sprinter Van were fabbed with aluminum to help keep down weight and maintain strength.

 The stainless steel shower pan we had made didn't come with drain provisions.
 We made a press die using some steel sheet stock so that we could have the shower drain recessed.

 The recessed drain in the shower pan turned out perfect.